rspack-contrib/ts-checker-rspack-plugin/README.md

 ## Modules resolution

-It's very important to be aware that **this plugin uses [TypeScript](https://github.com/Microsoft/TypeScript)'s, not [webpack](https://github.com/webpack/webpack)'s modules resolution**.
+It's very important to be aware that **this plugin uses [TypeScript](https://github.com/Microsoft/TypeScript)'s, not Rspack's modules resolution**.
 It means that you have to setup `tsconfig.json` correctly.

-> It's because of the performance - with TypeScript's module resolution we don't have to wait for webpack to compile files.
+> It's because of the performance - with TypeScript's module resolution we don't have to wait for Rspack to compile files.
 >
 > To debug TypeScript's modules resolution, you can use `tsc --traceResolution` command.